Major Change: Fixed Distances Used for MeasuringGolf's New Rules

-2019 Rule: A club-length will be defined as the length of the longest club in the player’s bag, except that this cannot be his or her putter.
+New Rule: A club-length is defined as the length of the longest club in the player’s bag, except that this cannot be his or her putter.

-- The relief area for dropping a ball will be a fixed size of either one or two club-lengths depending on which relief Rule is being used.
+- The relief area for dropping a ball is a fixed size of either one or two club-lengths depending on which relief Rule is being used.

 - The relief area is a fixed size for each player and is pre-determined based on the clubs the player has selected for play.